xXxGeorge/obsidian-engnese/README.md

 Engnese is an Obsidian desktop plugin for English-first pinyin completion.

-It lets you type raw English letters directly into the editor, while also treating the current token as pinyin in the background.
-When you pick a candidate, the already-inserted English token is replaced with Chinese text in place.
+It allows users to keep typing English letters in the editor while treating the current token as pinyin in the background.
+When a candidate is accepted, the already inserted English token is replaced in place with Chinese text.

-## Highlights
+## What It Does

-- English-first typing flow with no inline preedit
+- Keeps the normal English typing flow and avoids inline preedit.
-- Rime dictionary support via local `.dict.yaml` files
+- Reads local Rime `.dict.yaml` dictionaries, including `import_tables`.
-- Prefix fallback for long pinyin streams
+- Falls back to the longest valid prefix when a full pinyin stream has no direct match.
-- Configurable candidate selection shortcuts
+- Supports configurable candidate shortcuts and paging.
-- Optional double-space to accept the first candidate
+- Supports optional double-space to accept the first candidate.
-- Context guards for code blocks, inline code, and math
+- Avoids triggering inside fenced code blocks, inline code, and math contexts.

-## How It Works
+## Examples

-Examples:

 - `woaini` -> `我爱你`
 - `ni` + double-space -> `你`
-- `chunfengyichui` -> `春风` first, then continue with `yichui`
+- `chunfengyichui` -> select `春风`, then continue with `yichui`

-If a full-token match does not exist, Engnese falls back to the longest valid prefix and lets you continue selecting the rest.
+If a full-token match does not exist, Engnese uses the longest available prefix and leaves the remaining suffix in the editor so the next completion cycle can continue from there.

 ## Requirements

 - Obsidian desktop
-- A local Rime dictionary
+- A local Rime dictionary file
-- Node.js and npm for building from source
+- Node.js and npm if building from source

-This plugin is desktop-only because it reads dictionaries from the local filesystem.
+The plugin is desktop-only because it reads dictionaries from the local filesystem.

 ## Install From Source